Gaurang-1402/Alexandria/README.md

 pageIndex integer that increments or decrements with each page flip.
 For the book animations and materials, I utilized the Endless Book plugin available on Unity.
-5. Integration of All Elements into a VR Library Environment: The final step involved integrating all these elements into a two-floor library environment, complete with bookshelves and a desk where the user’s main book appears post-upload.
+5. Integration of All Elements into a VR Library Environment: The final step involved integrating all these elements into a two-floor library environment, complete with bookshelves and a desk where the user’s main book appears post-upload.
 I developed a locomotion system and a snap turn system, enabling users to walk around and carry